findingaish/Taskmanandprtracker/README.md

 ## Running Tests
 Instructions for running tests should be provided here if you have implemented tests for your project.

 In this template, replace placeholders like `your-repo-url` with the actual details specific to your project.
-Additionally, provide instructions for running tests if you have implemented testing in your project.
-This README will serve as a valuable reference for anyone using or contributing to your project.
+Additionally, provide instructions for running tests if implemented testing in the project.